circlefin/malachite/Docs/architecture/adr-001-architecture.md

 - Multiplexer
 - Vote Keeper
 - Round State Machine

 It interacts with the external environment via the Context trait, which is described in more detail below.

-This specification describes the components used by the consensus algorithm and does not cover the Builder/Proposer and the Gossip moduels.
+This specification describes the components used by the consensus algorithm and does not cover the Builder/Proposer and the Gossip modules.

 ![Consensus SM Architecture Diagram](assets/sm_arch.jpeg)